-On June 17, 2021, and prior to our IPO, each of our Named Executive Officers, other than Mir Imran, was granted an option to purchase common units by Rani LLC under the 2016 Equity Incentive Plan.
-Talat Imran, Mir Hashim and Svai Sanford were each granted options to purchase 149,309, 400,000 and 400,000 of Rani LLC's common units, respectively, which were assumed by us in connection with our IPO and converted into options to purchase 78,951, 211,512 and 211,512 shares of our Class A common stock, respectively.
-Each option had a per-unit exercise price of \$4.99, which was the per-unit fair market value of the underlying common units on the grant date.
-This exercise price was adjusted to a per-share exercise price of \$9.44 in connection with the assumption and conversion of each option by us.
+On March 22, 2022, each of our Named Executive Officers was granted an option to purchase Class A common stock of the Company under the 2021 Equity Incentive Plan.
+Talat Imran, Mir Hashim and Svai Sanford were granted options to purchase 263,400, 125,400 and 100,000 shares of Class A common stock of the Company, respectively.
+Each option had a per-share exercise price of \$13.21, which was the per-share fair market value of the underlying shares of Class A common stock on the grant date.
 Each option vests in substantially equal monthly installments from the grant date, subject to the Named Executive Officer's continuous service to us through each such vesting date.

-In September 2021, our Board of Directors granted Talat Imran an option to purchase 725,000 shares of our Class A common stock, with an exercise price of \$19.56 per share.
-The option vests in substantially equal monthly installments from its vesting commencement date, subject to Talat Imran's continuous service to us through each such vesting date.
-In addition, in September 2021, our Compensation Committee granted each of Mir Hashim and Svai Sanford restricted stock units with respect to 117,600 and 106,200 shares of our Class A common stock, respectively, which vest in two substantially equal installments on the first and second anniversaries of their grant date, subject in each case to the Named Executive Officer's continuous service to us through each such vesting date.
+In addition, on March 22, 2022, each of Talat Imran, Mir Hashim and Svai Sanford was granted restricted stock units with respect to 86,600, 41,200 and 32,900 shares of our Class A common stock, respectively, which vest in four substantially equal installments on each annual anniversary of their grant date, subject in each case to the Named Executive Officer's continuous service to us through each such vesting date.